-Pink says filming Lady Marmalade music video ‘wasn’t fun’
+Pink hits back at claims she ‘shaded’ Christina Aguilera during interview

 “I’m gonna put that right down here at 12,” she began, before explaining her positioning.

 “It wasn’t very fun to make; I’m all about fun, and it was a lot of fuss.
-There were some personalities… Kim and Maya were nice,” she explained, listing everyone in the video except from Aguilera.
+There were some personalities… Kim and Mya were nice,” she explained, listing everyone in the video except from Aguilera.

 “I guess it is iconic, but I remember I kept crying because my skin didn’t like the makeup.
 It was just… There [were] some annoying things happening that day,” she added.

-The singer said that the filming of the video felt like “lifetimes ago”, but was happy about her appearance looking back: “Did you see my booty and my abs back then?”
+“I’m zero percent interested in your f***ing drama.
+If you haven’t noticed, I’m a little busy selling...” she added before contiuning on another tweet.

+“And by selling I mean tickets and albums and bake sales and s***,” she wrote before tweeting: “Also, I kissed xtinas mouth.
+I don’t need to kiss her ass.”

-The two singers have allegedly feuded over the years, with Pink claiming in 2001 that tensions arose over who was singing what vocal parts in the song.
+The two singers have allegedly had issues over the years, with Pink claiming in 2001 that tensions arose over who was singing what vocal parts in the song.

 However, in 2017 Pink said that the pair had settled their differences when they appeared on an episode of The Voice together.